 ‘Honestly, I just thought it was a cool project when I read the article.
-Not for a moment did I recognize the frame of white saviours,’ says Silke, a master’s student Industrial Ecology.
+Not for a moment did I recognize the frame of white saviours,’ says Silke, a master’s student.
 Her comment opens our brainstorm.
-Silke is responding to this article about three students who followed the Minor International Entrepreneurship & Development (IED) and went to Ecuador to teach local companies and communities about climate change.
-The internet took issue with this initiative and accused the three students of neo-colonialism.
+Silke is responding to this article by DELTA about three students who followed the Minor International Entrepreneurship & Development (IED) and went to Ecuador to work with a local public school on a game about climate change.
+The project was a success.
+However, the internet took issue with this initiative and accused the three students of neo-colonialism, based on how they were portrayed.
 ‘It’s really hard to constantly be aware of your own biases,’ Silke adds.

 Silke is one of the students who joined our brainstorm, which was held in preparation for the upcoming programme ‘Doing good | Here to save the day?’ that SG will present at the Delft Fringe Festival.
 At the event on June 2, we will dive into the biases and blind spots that stem from our personal privilege and how they can hinder your efforts to do good through a thought-provoking theatre performance and an interactive dialogue.